Russell Brand: Police investigations and criminal charges

 After having encouraged anyone "who believes themself to have been a victim of sexual assault" to come forward, the Metropolitan Police received on 17 September 2023 an allegation of sexual assault against Brand said to have taken place in Soho, London, in 2003.
-The alleged incident predates the period of alleged incidents covered in The Sunday Times and Channel 4 investigations.
+The alleged incident predated the period of alleged incidents covered in The Sunday Times and Channel 4 investigations.
 On 19 November 2023, Brand was questioned by police in connection with alleged sexual assaults.

-In November 2024 detectives investigating allegations of offences between 2006 and 2013 sent the Crown Prosecution Service a file of evidence so the prosecutors could consider bringing charges against him.
+In November 2024, detectives investigating allegations of offences between 2006 and 2013 sent the Crown Prosecution Service a file of evidence so the prosecutors could consider bringing charges against him.

 On 4 April 2025, Brand was charged by Metropolitan Police with one count of rape, one count of indecent assault, one count of oral rape and two counts of sexual assault.
 The charges related to alleged offences against four women, with the incidents alleged to have occurred in Westminster and Bournemouth between 1999 and 2005.
-Brand posted a video denying the charges, saying "I'm now going to have the opportunity to defend these charges in court and I'm incredibly grateful for that."
+Brand posted a video denying the charges, saying: "I'm now going to have the opportunity to defend these charges in court and I'm incredibly grateful for that."
 Also on 4 April, following the charges, an additional three women reported to the Metropolitan Police that Brand had sexually assaulted and abused them.

+In the days following his charges, Brand was 'indefinitely' suspended from his role as an ambassador for the Tiggywinkles Wildlife Hospital charity and dropped as a celebrity spokesperson for the American Catholic meditation and prayer app Hallow.

 On 2 May 2025, Brand appeared at Westminster Magistrates' Court for his first hearing, during which he was granted bail.
 He spoke only to confirm his name, date of birth, address, and to confirm he understood his bail conditions.
-Outside of court he continues to refute the charges.
+Outside of court he continues to dispute the charges.
 The case was referred to the Old Bailey, with the next hearing set for 30 May 2025.
-On that date, he entered a plea of not guilty with a trial scheduled to begin on 3 June 2026.
+On that date, he entered a plea of not guilty with a trial scheduled to begin on 16 June 2026.
+On 30 March 2026, his trial was pushed back to 16 October of that same year.

-In the days following his charges, Brand was 'indefinitely' suspended from his role as an ambassador for the Tiggywinkles Wildlife Hospital charity and dropped as a celebrity spokesperson for the American Catholic meditation and prayer app Hallow.
+In December 2025, the Crown Prosecution Service authorised two further charges against Brand — one count of rape and one count of sexual assault — relating to two additional women.
+After appearing via video link at Westminster Magistrates' Court on 20 January 2026, he was granted bail for the two accused offences.
+He appeared at Southwark Crown Court on 17 February 2026.